-The State of Georgia offers a number of funding opportunities to assist with post-secondary education.
-The Georgia Student Finance Commission (GSFC) is the state agency that provides financial aid to help Georgia students realize their higher education dreams.
-Georgia Student Finance Commission programs include state- and lottery-funded scholarships, grants and cancelable service loans.
-The Georgia Helping Outstanding Pupils Educationally (HOPE) scholarship and grant programs are state funded award programs which provide financial assistance to students in degree, diploma, and technical certificate programs.
-The HOPE program will pay partial tuition as determined by the Commission for eligible students.
-HOPE does not cover Continuing Education Courses, books and supplies, or mandatory fees.
-For further information regarding the HOPE programs, visit www.GAcollege411.org.
+Georgia Student Finance Commission programs include state- and lottery-funded scholarships, grants and service-cancelable.
+The Georgia Helping Outstanding Pupils Educationally (HOPE) scholarship and grant programs are state funded award programs that provide financial assistance to students in degree, diploma, and technical certificate programs.
+The HOPE program pays partial tuition as determined by the Commission for eligible students.
+HOPE nor state aid can be used for Continuing Education Courses, books and supplies, or mandatory fees.
+For further information regarding the HOPE programs, visit GAfutures.

 - HOPE Scholarship